-A week ago my home lightened-up with the presence of a cute 1 year old male-cat.
-I adopted it and it still struggles with the idea of a new home.
-Better said, we both try to get used with someone else presence around us.
-But, until now the experience of living with a pet is amazing.
-However, the little fellow kind of accustomed with his new home and started to act like a rebel cat.
-Because I forgot to cut his nails, Choco started to make his pedicure on my leather sofa!
-I got shocked!
+I recently welcomed a cute 1 year old male cat into my home.
+In spite of the fact that I adopted it, it still has trouble adjusting to its new home.
+As a better way to put it, we both try to get used to having someone else around us.
+However, living with a pet has been an amazing experience so far.
+Eventually, thefellow adapted to his new home and began acting rebelliously.
+I forgot to cut Choco’s nails, so he started doing his pedicure on my leather sofa!
+My jaw dropped!
 Living with a pet is not that amazing anymore, but I love the cat more than I love sitting on the couch.

-Hence, I argued my cat about his bad deed (didn’t give a damn), and I started looking for solutions in repairing those ugly scratches.
-However, I don’t want this bad habit to repeat again and I have to cover all its traces.
+Because of this, I argued with my cat about his naughty deed (he didn’t care a damn), and I began looking for solutions to fix those ugly scratches.
+As a precaution, I have

-So, I just want to say that these days the internet is amazing.
+In conclusion, I just want to say how helpful the internet is these days.
 You can find solutions to almost everything, including fixing cat scratches on leather.
-Surprisingly, they work amazing and you don’t have to spend money on expensive leather restoring products.
+Surprisingly, they work very well without the use of expensive leather restoration products.